 - A severe market dip

 In blockchain development days, it is a rookie investor’s mistake not to hold a cryptocurrency.
-It is just as worse to have all your assets in that form.
+However, having all your assets in that form is just as bad.

 Bitcoin is not the only cryptocurrency out there.